Bladder cancer treatment

 At the Royal Free PPU our expert Urology consultants and private clinic allow us to provide a rapid and efficient service for bladder cancer diagnostics and treatment of a wide range of urological conditions, tailored to the individual patient, with the full support of the latest equipment and clinical expertise available.

 We offer the following bladder cancer diagnostics to our patients:

 - Flexible cystoscopy – This involves a thin flexible cystoscope being inserted into the urethra to look for any problems within the bladder.
 A local anaesthetic is applied to the urethra to numb it.
-The cystoscope is then inserted to the urethra and your doctor will gently move towards the bladder.
+The cystoscope is then inserted into the urethra and your doctor will gently move towards the bladder.

 - Rigid cystoscopy – this involves using a firm cystoscope that does not bend to pass through the urethra and examine the bladder area looking for cells that may have formed a tumour.
-This is performed under either a local or general anesthetic and the cystoscope is inserted through the urethra and slowly moved towards the bladder.
+This is performed under either a local or general anaesthetic and the cystoscope is inserted through the urethra and slowly moved towards the bladder.